perseusrealdeal/PerseusDarkMode/README.md

 # License <a name="license"></a>
 MIT License

-Copyright (c) 7530 - 7531 Mikhail Zhigulin of Novosibirsk
+Copyright © 7530 - 7531 Mikhail Zhigulin of Novosibirsk

 The year starts from the creation of the world according to a Slavic calendar.
 September, the 1st of Slavic year.